OpenDSA/OpenDSA/RST/en/Development/GenTreeIntro.rst

 trees.
 We consider such trees in this chapter.
-To distinguish them from binary trees, we use the term :dfn:`general tree`.
+To distinguish them from binary trees, we use the term :term:`general tree`.

 In this module we will examine general tree terminology and define a basic ADT for general trees.